top of page

 The Philadelphia Dental College moved into a new building at 18th and Buttonwood Streets in 1897.
 This merged with Temple College in 1907 and expanded to include Garretson Hospital at 1813 Hamilton; Temple School of Pharmacy; Temple College of Chiropody (i.e. podiatry); Greatheart Maternity Hospital at 1810-1812 Spring Garden Street.
 This site is now North x Northwest apartments.

-Thomas Eldridge's Sanitorium: 1909-1922 at 1811 Vine Street.
+Thomas Eldridge's Sanitorium: 1909-1922 at 1811 Vine Street, now the former Family Court building.
 Thought leader or charlatan: you decide after reading our article here.

 The Radium Institute and Radium Hospital: 1914-1917 at 1725 Spring Garden Street.
 This is now the electricians' union building for IBEW.